LukeMS/keltor/rst/index.rst

 Emperor/Empress
 ****************

-The ultimate symbol of the Empire, the one who sits upon the Imperial Throne, and the highest power in the Middle Lands.
-Trade and relations between the kingdoms are regulated by the Throne as are relations and treaties with countries outside the Middle Lands.
+The ultimate symbol of the Empire, the one who sits upon the Imperial Throne, and the highest power in the `Middle Lands`_.
+Trade and relations between the kingdoms are regulated by the Throne as are relations and treaties with countries outside the `Middle Lands`_.
 The Imperial Throne also controls the most powerful standing army in the empire.
 Over thirty million people are subject to imperial rule.
-While things work a little differently for nobles at lower levels in Celyd, still, it is very similar.
+While things work a little differently for nobles at lower levels in `Celyd`_, still, it is very similar.
 These nobles have taken on the role of military commanders and spend most of their time dealing with peacekeeping and protection.
 They do not collect taxes or make law, instead tax collection is the responsibility of the local council and a portion of this money is turned over to the local noble in exchange for maintaining the standing army.
 The council makes the laws and the noble's guard enforces them.
 Judging those that transgress the law is also the domain of the local noble who sits in judgment with two others appointed by the council.
 Sometimes this same noble sits on the local council as well.
 The senate is chiefly made up of high ranking nobles, Counts, Dukes and Archdukes.
-Some scholars call the entire arrangement in Celyd a hoax on the commoners rather then a republic.
+Some scholars call the entire arrangement in `Celyd`_ a hoax on the commoners rather then a republic.

  On a side note, in the old tongue the same word, tor, is used for land, blood and family.